FAQs

 A kindergarten is a more informal kind of preschool, where children below the compulsory age of formal schooling learn through play, social interactions and practical activities as part of the transition from home to school.

 Out There Kindergarten is special because we take the word's literal meaning, a garden for the children, and put it into practice as we take the learning outdoors for around 70 - 90% of the day (depending on the time of year).
-Out There Kindergarten is a garden for the children as we play and explore up to four different green spaces throughout our week.
-These include different woodlands, parks and an allotment.
+Out There Kindergarten is a garden for the children as we can play and explore in up to four different green spaces throughout our week.
+These include different parts of the woodland and the local park.

 Who is Out There Kindergarten for?

 Out There Kindergarten is for children and families of all backgrounds.
 We are an inclusive setting and hope to portray this in our intake of children.
 Children come from all over Bristol and its surrounding areas, and we promote our setting in various ways to ensure we attract a diverse community.
-If you are unsure about whether your child would be able to access our services due to a learning difficulty or physical disability, please contact us, and we can discuss your child’s needs in more detail.
+If you are unsure about whether your child would be able to access our services due to a special educational need or physical disability, please contact us and we can discuss your child’s needs in more detail.

 Can my child attend Out There Kindergarten and still go to another provider on other days?

-It’s up to you how many different providers your child attends in one week, but it’s usual for them to attend 1-3.
+It’s up to you how many different providers your child attends in one week, but it’s usual for them to attend between 1 and 2.
 You can use your (extended) government-funded hours with up to 3 different providers.

-About half of the children who attend Out There Kindergarten will also attend another setting (either a nursery or childminder).
-The other half will solely attend Out There kindergarten.
+About 2/3rds of the children who attend Out There Kindergarten will also attend another setting (either a nursery or childminder).
+The other third will solely attend Out There kindergarten.

 What's a typical day at out there kindergarten?

-A typical day with us is not too dissimilar to a day in any other preschool setting.
-Besides, we are outside for most of the day, and children will have far more access to nature.
-It is made up of self-registering, getting ready for the day ahead, circle time, planning time in key groups, storytelling, playtime and child-led projects, snack time, more playtime, lunch, reflection time, adult-led activities and home time.
+The day is made up with a series of routines which the children become very familiar with.
+Routines and structure help children to feel safe and secure.
+On arrival children get stuck in to free play or enjoy a story with a familiar adult.
+Once everyone has arrived, the group gather to discuss the intentions of the day before heading in to key group time with their key person. getting ready for the day ahead, circle time, planning time in key groups, storytelling, playtime and child-led projects, snack time, more playtime, lunch, reflection time, adult-led activities and home time.
 These things are all very common in the early-years-education and will help ensure your child is school-ready.

 What if I'm late?